 Non-alcoholic fatty liver disease (NAFLD – now MASLD) thrives on excess carbs and sugars.
 By lowering (or ideally eliminating) your added sugar intake, you ease the liver’s workload in processing simple sugars and reduce fat buildup.

-Erythritol is perfect because it’s sweet, it’s considered healthy and generally safe, it is almost calorie-free, and helps you deal with sugar cravings and potential sugar levels spikes in your blood.
+Erythritol is sweet, it is almost calorie-free, and helps you deal with sugar cravings and potential sugar level spikes in your blood.

 To get a clearer picture of how much sugar you should consume daily, I recommend checking my previous article on how much sugar you should have.